 The park also includes the Historic Butteville Store founded in 1863.
-It is considered the oldest operating store in Oregon.
+It is possibly the oldest operating store in Oregon.
 The store is the last commercial vestige of the once thriving Willamette River community of Butteville.
-The Friends of Historic Champoeg operate the store Monday through Thursday 11-4 and Friday through Sunday 9-6.
+2016 Summer Hours are 9 AM - 6 PM daily.
+The store will be closed for the season starting September 12th.

 - Approximately eight full-hookup sites

 - More than 67 electric sites with water

 - Three group tent camping areas

 - RV group camping loop with meeting hall